hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 When resuming the request that contains a validator - either [`Last-Modified`](https://tools.ietf.org/html/rfc7232#section-2.2) or [`ETag`](https://tools.ietf.org/html/rfc7232#section-2.3) - you can also provide an optional [`If-Range`](https://tools.ietf.org/html/rfc7233#section-3.2) header in the request which makes a request _conditional_.
 It means that if the representation is unchanged, send the requested part; otherwise, send the entire representation (with status code `200 OK`).

-If the client doesn't send `If-Range` header but makes a request conditional by providing either or both of `If-Unmodified-Since` and `If-Match`, then if the condition fails the request is also going to fail with status code `412 Precondition Failed` which isn't very convenient.
+If the client doesn't send `If-Range` header but makes a request conditional by providing either or both `If-Unmodified-Since` and `If-Match`, then if the condition fails the request is also going to fail with status code `412 Precondition Failed` which isn't very convenient.

 ```
 curl https://cloud.githubusercontent.com/assets/1567433/9781817/ecb16e82-57a0-11e5-9b43-6b4f52659997.jpg \